KDE/cutehmi/extensions/CuteHMI/Examples/Modbus/ControllerItems.0/README.md

 The purpose of this example is to demonstrate the use of controller items, which are especially useful, when dealing with Qt Creator
 "Design" mode.

-Read a documentation on [Using Qt Creator in Design mode](using-qt-creator-in-design-mode.md) to see how to set up environment for this example.
+Read a documentation on \ref using-qt-creator-in-design-mode.md "Using Qt Creator in Design mode" to see how to set up environment for this example.

-In this example component \ref Screen.ui.qml is intended to be edited in "Design" mode.
+In this example component \ref Screen.ui.qml "Screen" is intended to be edited in "Design" mode.
 This should look similar to the screenshot below.

 ![Design mode](doc/design_mode.png)